Miami

 The Miami Design District is a vibrant neighborhood and popular shopping hotspot that celebrates creativity, innovation, and culture.
 It is a hub of art, architecture, design, fashion, and culinary experiences that attract visitors from all over the world.
 The district is home to numerous galleries, boutique shops, and antique stores catering to both bargain hunters and collectors alike.

-Citizens of the Schengen countries, the United Kingdom, Ireland, Canada, Australia, New Zealand, Singapore, Japan, South Korea, Taiwan, and the Kingdom of Brunei can visit the United States for up to 90 days without applying for a visa (as well as citizens of Andorra, Lichtenstein, Monaco and San Marino).
-Citizens of these countries must obtain an ESTA (Electronic System for Travel Authorization) before traveling.
-All other travelers must obtain a visa before visiting the United States.
-International travelers need a passport that is valid for at least 3 months after the end of their intended trip in order to enter the country.
+Citizens of Schengen Area countries, along with Andorra, Australia, Brunei, Canada, Ireland, Japan, Monaco, New Zealand, San Marino, Singapore, South Korea, Taiwan, and the United Kingdom, can visit the United States for up to 90 days without needing a visa, provided they obtain an approved ESTA (Electronic System for Travel Authorization) before their trip.
+All other travelers must secure a visa before visiting the U.S. In addition, international travelers must ensure their passport is valid for at least six months beyond their intended stay.
+For the most current information and any updates on entry requirements, it is advisable to consult the U.S. Department of State website or contact the nearest U.S. embassy or consulate before traveling.

-Citizens of the Schengen countries, the United Kingdom, Ireland, Canada, Australia, New Zealand, Singapore, Japan, South Korea, Taiwan, and the Kingdom of Brunei can visit the United States for up to 90 days without applying for a visa (as well as citizens of Andorra, Lichtenstein, Monaco and San Marino).
-Citizens of these countries must obtain an ESTA (Electronic System for Travel Authorization) before traveling.
-All other travelers must obtain a visa before visiting the United States.
-International travelers need a passport that is valid for at least 3 months after the end of their intended trip in order to enter the country.
+Citizens of Schengen Area countries, along with Andorra, Australia, Brunei, Canada, Ireland, Japan, Monaco, New Zealand, San Marino, Singapore, South Korea, Taiwan, and the United Kingdom, can visit the United States for up to 90 days without needing a visa, provided they obtain an approved ESTA (Electronic System for Travel Authorization) before their trip.
+All other travelers must secure a visa before visiting the U.S. In addition, international travelers must ensure their passport is valid for at least six months beyond their intended stay.
+For the most current information and any updates on entry requirements, it is advisable to consult the U.S. Department of State website or contact the nearest U.S. embassy or consulate before traveling.